mtivadar/windows10_ntfs_crash_dos/README.md

 image.
 This Denial of Service type of attack, can be driven from user mode, limited user account or Administrator.
 It can even crash the system if it is in locked state.

-**Reported to Microsoft** on July 2017, they did not want to assign CVE for it nor even to write me when they fixed it.
+**Reported to Microsoft** on July 2017, they did not want to assign CVE for it nor even to write me when/if they will fix it.

 ## Affected systems